 And that’s all there is to it!
 A few practice runs in front of the bathroom mirror and you’ll be rocking this retro style like you own it.

-So, no matter your natural hair type and texture, or whatever vibe you’re hoping to create, there’s bound to be a comb over combo for you.
-Check out some of our favourite takes on the trend, below.
+So, no matter your natural hair type and texture, or whatever vibe you’re hoping to create, there’s bound to be a comb-over combo for you.
+Check out some of our favorite takes on the trend: